 What We Saw

 We had a lot of really cool characters in this film.
 We meet Aquaman, who is clearly in the beginning stages of his hero career, seeing as how he has been in hiding, helping a small fishing village get food, and honestly not much else.
-Aquaman takes a visit down to Atlantis, at meets up with Mera (his comic-book wife), and has a slight squabble about his mommy-issues.
+Aquaman takes a visit down underwater (not Atlantis), at meets up with Mera (his comic-book wife), and has a slight squabble about his mommy-issues.
 Clearly has plenty of room to grow.

 Cyborg, being the weakest of the team, was able to hold his own, and be very useful to the success of the mission, but his character just wasn’t at all fleshed out.
 We know very little about his motivations or backstory, and overall was just a disappointment.